The Structure, Function and Evolution of Biological Networks

-The Walhout lab wishes to understand gene regulatory networks and how these networks adapt to different conditions.
-We use systems biology approaches to dissect these complex and robust networks.
+The Walhout lab wishes to understand biological networks and how these networks adapt to different conditions.
+We use systems biology approaches to dissect these complex networks.
 These approaches combine high-quality and large-scale genetic and biochemical data sets and uses computational modeling to integrate the data such that the organizing principles and emergent properties of biological systems are unveiled.

-Click to enlarge.
-TF–cofactor protein–protein interaction network from Reece‐Hoyes et al (2013) for predicted activators and repressors.
+TF–cofactor protein–protein interaction network from Reece‐Hoyes et al (2013) was used to predict activators and repressors.
 Blue, predicted repressors; red, predicted activators; yellow, cofactors; blue outline, co‐repressors; red outline, co‐activators.

 Transcription factors (TFs) play a central role in controlling spatiotemporal gene expression and the response to environmental cues.
 A comprehensive understanding of gene regulation requires integrating physical protein–DNA interactions (PDIs) with TF regulatory activity, expression patterns, and phenotypic data.
 Although great progress has been made in mapping PDIs using chromatin immunoprecipitation, these studies have only characterized ~10% of TFs in any metazoan species.
 The nematode C. elegans has been widely used to study gene regulation due to its compact genome with short regulatory sequences.
 Here, we delineated the largest gene‐centered metazoan PDI network to date by examining interactions between 90% of C. elegans TFs and 15% of gene promoters.
 We used this network as a backbone to predict TF binding sites for 77 TFs, two‐thirds of which are novel, as well as integrate gene expression, protein–protein interaction, and phenotypic data to predict regulatory and biological functions for multiple genes and TFs.